 This deep understanding of your audience will help you craft a message that will resonate with them everywhere: in your course sales pages, in your educational emails, in your social media posts, etc.

 Without this, your content will not grab your audience's attention.
-You need to understand your student's fears, you need know the myths and misconceptions that they believe in and help them dispel them if necessary.
+You need to understand your student's fears, you need to know the myths and misconceptions that they believe in and help them dispel them if necessary.

 2: Craft Your Personal Brand Story